Pecan: Cultivation

-Native pecans in Mexico are adapted from zone 9 to zone 11.
+Native pecans in Mexico are adapted from zones 9 to 11.
 Little or no breeding work has been done with these populations.
 A few selections from native stands have been made, such as Frutosa and Norteña, which are recommended for cultivation in Mexico.
 Improved varieties recommended for cultivation in Mexico are USDA-developed cultivars.
 This represents a gap in breeding development given that native pecans can be cultivated at least down to the Yucatán peninsula while the USDA cultivars have chilling hour requirements greater than those occurring in much of the region.
 Some regions of the U.S. such as parts of Florida and Puerto Rico are zone 10 or higher, and these regions have limited options for pecan cultivation.
 'Western' is the only commonly available variety that can make a crop in low-chill zones.